HDLMake/hdl-make/docs/index.rst

 .. csv-table:: Frozen Delights!
    :header: "Name", "Type", "Description", "Default"
    :widths: 15, 10, 30, 10
-   action         , str, "What is the action that should be taken (simulation/synthesis)", "" top_module     , str, "Top level entity for synthesis and simulation" , "None"
-   incl_makefiles , "list, str" , "List of .mk files appended to toplevel makefile" , "[]"
+   action         , str, "What is the action that should be taken (simulation/synthesis)"," " top_module     , str, "Top level entity for synthesis and simulation", "None" incl_makefiles , "list, str" , "List of .mk files appended to toplevel makefile", "[]"

 Universal variables